Project to Promote Workplace-Based Training for Vulnerable Youth in Argentina

 Results

-• Currently implementing in a pilot phase, the Noemi Project has implemented this model across four different provinces (Buenos Aires, Mar del Plata, Santa Fe, and Tucumán) and has successfully integrated the model in 16 schools, 22 internship providers, and 12 social organizations.
+• The Noemi Project implemented this model across four different provinces (Buenos Aires, Mar del Plata, Santa Fe, and Tucumán) and has successfully integrated the model in 16 schools, 22 internship providers, and 12 social organizations.

 • Responding to the education crisis created by COVID-19, the Noemi project trained eight tutors to promote the educational continuity of students who were having difficulty with virtual school.
 The tutors encouraged the re-engagement of 126 students, who received additional soft skills training.
 The tutors also assisted students in preparing practical education projects, a way to experience virtual workplace-based training.
 The incorporation of tutors was so successful that the Director of Technical Education in the Department of Technical Education of Tucuman expressed his interest in replicating the approach in all schools in the province.